usnpeepoo/cmss13-design-docs/xeno/shields.md

 Clarity stacks are limited effect stacks that let xenos resist minor stuns, can be seen on boxer warrior.
 These can be used as replacement buffs for shields

-Warden is a xeno that can provide, as one of its abilities, short-term buffs or heals. (not long term spam shields)
+Warden is a xeno that can provide, as one of its abilities, short-term buffs or heals.
+Heals from it need to be partly "over-time" and not entirely up-front health dumped into the xeno. (not long term spam shields)

 Shaman is a xeno that can provide, as one of its abilities, short-term AOE buffs or AOE heals. (not long term shields for the entire hive such as in hijack)